 That is exactly what happened to me.

-I did remember this particular memory, it took place when I was a little girl.
+I did actually remember this particular memory, it took place when I was a little girl many bad experiences ago.
 My mother does a lot of charity work.
 When I was young she regularly volunteered for the poppy appeal.
-We would go round knocking on people's doors asking if they would like to buy a poppy.
+We would go round knocking on people’s doors like scroungers, asking if they would like to buy a poppy.

-Although it wasn't your average child's idea of a good time, I loved it.
+Although it wasn’t your average child’s idea of a good time, I loved it.
+Explains why I was bullied that don’t it.
 I am and always have been very close to my mother and back then she worked a lot.
 This meant I loved spending time with her no matter what the activity was.

 The smell that gave me the memory was food, the scent was really strong and I could smell it when they answered the door to us.
 I still to this day remember thinking how nice the food must of been to give off the aroma it did!